MetOffice/stylist/documentation/source/user-manual/preparation.rst

 The tool will alert you to any place where a program unit has been declared without an ``implicit`` statement.

-The "rules" field is a comma separated list so to add a second rule just append ``, MissingIntent``.
-Running the tool again will now warn you of both missing Implicit statements and procedure arguments without ``intent`` properties.
+The "rules" field is a comma-separated list so to add a second rule just append ``, MissingIntent``.
+Running the tool again will now warn you of both missing ``implicit`` statements and procedure arguments without ``intent`` properties.

 You may define as many styles as you like in the configuration file.
 Lets add a second to our example.
 Just add the following at the end::